frederic-perez/AmE-dictionary/data/dictionary.md

 __samosas__
 __samovar__ _n_
 __sanctuary<sup>1</sup>__ _n_
-__sanctuary<sup>2</sup>__ _adj_ :two: Relating to or being a locality that provides limited cooperation to federal officials in the enforcement of immigration laws or policies. _Mayor Rahm Emanuel of Chicago has declared that it "will always be a sanctuary city."_
+__sanctuary<sup>2</sup>__ _adj_ :two: Relating to or being a locality that provides limited cooperation to federal officials in the enforcement of immigration laws or policies. _Mayor Rahm Emanuel of Chicago has declared that it “will always be a sanctuary city.”_
 __sand spits__
 __sand<sup>1</sup>__ _n_ _You got sand._
 __sand<sup>2</sup>__ _v_ :two::hammer: (sanded, sanding) _Sanding the wood._